DevOps Engineer - Cloud Infrastructure Specialist

 Common questions about this role and how to best present it on your resume.

-Essential skills include advanced automation tools like Jenkins, CI/CD pipeline design, and cloud platform expertise such as AWS or Azure.
+Essential skills include automation tools like Jenkins and CI/CD pipelines, cloud services such as AWS or Azure, containerization with Docker, and monitoring tools like Prometheus.

 In minutes, create a tailored, ATS-friendly resume proven to land 6X more interviews.